First DUI Penalties in Utah: What You Need to Know

 - 3 min read

 Being charged with your first DUI in Utah can feel intimidating — especially if you’re unsure what penalties you’re facing.
+Before getting into the details, it’s important to understand what to do after a DUI arrest, along with related topics such as can I refuse a breathalyzer in Utah, how long a DUI stays on your record, and what happens at a DUI court hearing in Utah.
 Utah has some of the strictest DUI laws in the country, and even a first offense can bring serious consequences that impact your freedom, your license, and your future.

 Here’s a clear breakdown of what to expect if you’re facing a first-time DUI charge in Utah.